emberjs/website/source/guides/getting-started/marking-a-model-as-complete-incomplete.md

-## Marking a Model as Complete or Incomplete

 In this step we'll update our application to allow a user to mark a todo as complete or incomplete and persist the updated information.

 In `index.html` update your template to wrap each todo in its own controller by adding an `itemController` argument to the `{{each}}` Handlebars helper.
 Then convert our static `<input type="checkbox">` into an `Ember.Checkbox`: